trotter-suzuki-mpi/trotter-suzuki-mpi/doc/tutorial.md

 Tutorial
 ========

 This tutorial is about using the command-line interface and the C++ API.
-If you are interested in the Python or the MATLAB version, refer to [Read the Docs](https://trotter-suzuki-mpi.readthedocs.org) and [FileExchange](https://www.mathworks.com/matlabcentral/fileexchange/51975-mextrotter), respectively.
+If you are interested in the Python version, refer to [Read the Docs](https://trotter-suzuki-mpi.readthedocs.org).

 Command-line Interface
 ----------------------